chromium/chromium/docs/updater/test_plan.md

 IntegrationTest.ReportsActive tests that the updater transmits active telemetry for apps.

+IntegrationTest.RotateLog tests that the updater rotates its log file after the log file grows to a sufficient size.

 IntegrationTest.ForceInstallApp tests that the updater will install an app, when provided group policies that force installation of that app. *Windows Only*